Famous Anime Quotes in Japanese

 Definition: You are already dead // You are dead to me

-I have seen and heard this phrase over and over again in many animes.
-It is so popular that it is featured on TikTok and Instagram.
+I have seen and heard this phrase in many anime.
+It is so popular that it is even used on TikTok and Instagram.

 Definition: Run away // Run for your life

-This quote is seen in a lot of anime from the past and in the present as well.
+This quote can be found in many anime from the past and present.

 8. Daijobu kana (だいじょぶかな)